FiM FTC EVENT GUIDE

 After passing the robot and field inspections, teams will receive “passed inspection” stickers to place on the robot.
 Note: Teams that make additional robot modifications, at any point, will need to do a brief re-inspection.

-1) Robot Inspection: During Hardware Inspection your robot will be reviewed to ensure that it meets official size and material regulations.
-Please see Game Manual 1 for details.
-Robot Inspection will occur in a designated area usually in the pit area.
+1) Robot Inspection: During Robot Inspection your robot will be reviewed to ensure that it meets official size and material regulations.
+Please see the Competition Manual for details.
+Robot Inspection will occur in a designated area, usually in the pit area.
+At least one team member must be present for Robot Inspection.

 2) Field Inspection: The Field Inspection is independent of Robot Inspection.
 The Field Inspection generally takes place at the Competition Fields.
-The team’s Drive Team (max of 2 Drivers, 1 Driver/Coach, and the Human Player) participates in Field Inspection.
+The team’s Drive Team (max of 3 Drivers, 1 Driver/Coach) participates in Field Inspection.

 A Practice field will be available in the pit area for use by all teams.
 The use of these fields will be self-regulated.
 Please be considerate of others while using the practice field.
 Robots may not be operated when humans are inside the perimeter of the practice field.